 For those with strong family genes that may be worrying about the possibility of their money running out before their health does, the retirement annuity is a strong option.
 The way they typically function (though annuities come in all shapes and sizes, with different add-ons or unique terms) is that they guarantee a fixed income for you to live on for the rest of your life (whether that be until the week after purchasing the annuity, or if you make it to be as old as the Kin-san Gin-san twins).

-Such annuities can be purchased from life insurance companies, and interestingly they can be thought of as inverse-insurance policies; as you are essentially from a financial standpoint “betting” that you live forever (whereas a life insurance policy is the opposite).
+For those who want to retire in Japan, such annuities can be purchased from life insurance companies, and interestingly they can be thought of as inverse-insurance policies; as you are essentially from a financial standpoint “betting” that you live forever (whereas a life insurance policy is the opposite).
 Technically they are not investments, but contracts.
 From a legal standpoint, the insurance company is promising to, rain or shine, pay out the stated income amount each month or year after you have paid them the lump sum at the onset of the contract.
 Afterwards, handling the investments in order to grow and pay the fixed income is entirely the insurance company’s responsibility.
 You can just kick back, relax, and spend your allowance when it comes in.

 Retirement annuities traditionally have two primary disadvantages: they are illiquid and can have less than ideal tax treatment.
 For instance, if you instead maintained an investment portfolio with your retirement funds, you could be utilizing tax-free bonds or lower tax qualifying dividends, or at the very least the long term capital gains tax rate (which is typically around 20%).
 However, regular distributions from a life insurance annuity is taxed as regular income, which can be as high as 40%.